List of Disney's Hercules characters

+The main characters in the franchise.
+From top to bottom: Pegasus, Hercules and Phil, Panic and Pain, Meg, and Hades.

 The following are fictional characters from Disney's franchise Hercules, which includes its 1997 animated film and its derived TV series.
 These productions are adaptations of Greek mythology, and as such, differ greatly from the classical versions.

 Hercules

 Hercules is the titular character of the franchise, who is based on the mythological Heracles, commonly referred to by the Roman spelling, Hercules.
 In the 1997 animated film, Josh Keaton voices Hercules as a teenager, Tate Donovan voices him as an adult, and Roger Bart provides his singing voice in "Go the Distance".
 He is a young man with orange hair and eyebrows and blue eyes.
 Young Hercules wears a one-sleeved Greek tunic with brown sandals.
 As a teenager, Hercules is a country boy depicted as tall and thin, with exaggerated proportions, such as a staggering pigeon-toed stance.
 After completing his hero training, Hercules physically changes from being slender to being top-heavy and muscular, having larger biceps and pectorals and a thicker neck, as well as a more confident stance.
 However, Hercules still retains some of his teenage flaws, such as being shy, awkward, clumsy and inept with a lack of coordination, occasionally taking a stance that is pigeon-toed or staggering as well as an instinctive reaction to scream loudly or run away.
 As a hero, Hercules wears a brown-orange brass Cuirass-like tank armor tunic with brown wristbands, matching warrior sandals, and a blue cape.

 In creating the design for the infant version of Hercules used in the 1997 film, animator Randy Haycock drew inspiration by videotaping a friend's six-month-old and by renting films with babies in them, while the curly hairstyle for baby Hercules was derived from the appearance of Haycock's infant daughter.
 He stated that "Hercules' mannerisms come right off things I've picked up from her", even though Hercules is more caricatured than a real baby.
 The inspiration for teenage Hercules came from Haycock's experiences as an adolescent: he stated that "I was too tall and skinny for my age, and I was a lousy athlete.
 At home I broke just about everything..".
 Teenage Hercules has big hands and feet that the animator remembers having himself, as well as a lack of coordination.
 Andreas Deja was supervising animator for the adult version of Hercules.
 He studied photographs of Olympic athletes, specifically swimmers, who have long necks and natural musculature.
 He wanted to emulate the Greek tradition of character drawing, which he explains means "straight nose, pursed lips – almost cherubic, large eyes, a lidded look...The classic style you find on Greek vases or drawings".